Joseph Smith was sealed to ten women under the age of twenty. Four were nineteen, three were seventeen, one was sixteen, and two were fourteen.

 This marriage seems more akin to a betrothal than a marriage.

 In 1892, the RLDS Church led by Joseph Smith III sued the Church of Christ (Temple Lot),11 disputing its claim to own the temple lot in Independence, Missouri.
 The Church of Christ (Temple Lot) held physical possession, and the RLDS Church took the official position that since it was the true successor of the church originally founded by Joseph Smith, it owned the property outright.12

-Although the LDS Church was not a party to the suit, it provided support to the Church of Christ (Temple Lot).
-The issue was parsed this way: If the Church of Christ (Temple Lot) could prove that plural marriage was part of the original Church, then the RLDS Church was obviously not the true successor since it failed to practice such a key doctrine.13
+Although the Church of Jesus Christ of Latter-day Saints was not a party to the suit, it provided support to the Church of Christ (Temple Lot).
+The issue was parsed this way: If the Church of Christ (Temple Lot) could prove that plural marriage was part of the original church, then the RLDS Church was obviously not the true successor since it failed to practice such a key doctrine.13

 During the proceedings, three plural wives of Joseph Smith (Lucy Walker, Emily Partridge, and Malissa Lott) were deposed.14

 A likely reason is that Helen could not provide the needed testimony.
-All three of Joseph Smith’s wives who did testify affirmed that sexual relations were part of their plural marriages to the Prophet.15 Testifying of either an unconsummated time-and-eternity sealing or an eternity-only marriage would have hurt the Temple Lot case.
+All three of Joseph Smith’s wives who did testify affirmed that sexual relations were part of their plural marriages to the Prophet.15 Testifying of an unconsummated sealing ceremony would have hurt the Temple Lot case.
 Such marriages would have been easily dismissed as unimportant.

 If Helen’s plural union did not include conjugality, her testimony would not have been helpful.
 If it did, the reason for not inviting her to testify is not obvious.
 Not only was Helen passed over, but Mary Elizabeth Lightner, Zina Huntington, and Patty Sessions, who were sealed to Joseph in eternity-only marriages, were similarly not deposed.